Skip to product information

 • France, between 1902 and 1912.

-This visiting card belonged to Baron Rio Branco during his term as Brazilian Minister of Foreign Affairs (1902–1912), as indicated by the printed title in French: "Ministre des Relations Extérieures".
-He lived for several years in France, represented Brazil at international events in Paris, and remained in office until his death in 1912.
-As chancellor, based in Rio de Janeiro, he played a key role in Brazilian diplomacy, securing the country's borders and strengthening its position on the international stage.
+This business card belonged to the Baron of Rio Branco during his period as Brazil's Minister of Foreign Affairs (1902–1912), as indicated by the title printed in French: "Ministre des Relations Extérieures."
+He lived several years in France, represented Brazil at international events in Paris, and remained in office until his death in 1912.
+As chancellor, based in Rio de Janeiro, he played a fundamental role in Brazilian diplomacy, securing the country's borders and strengthening its position on the international stage.

-This is an official card, but he himself reused it to write personal or professional notes in blue ink, covering the front and back with a quick and intense handwriting.
-The handwritten content, although difficult to decipher in its entirety, seems to contain reminders of appointments and diplomatic actions to be taken: times, names of people (such as “Lee”), words such as “return”, “send”, “gift” and mentions of a possible “weekly”.
-Everything indicates that this is a note for momentary use, written in the heat of the moment, perhaps during meetings or between dispatches, as a reminder to himself or an assistant.
+It is an official card, but it was reused by him to write personal or professional notes in blue ink, covering front and back with quick and intense calligraphy.
+The handwritten content, although difficult to fully decipher, seems to contain reminders of appointments and diplomatic actions to be taken: times, names of people (such as "Lee"), words like "return," "send," "gift," and mentions of a possible "weekly."
+Everything indicates that it is a momentary note, written in the heat of activity, perhaps during meetings or between dispatches, as a reminder to himself or an assistant.

-This short document reveals the human and practical side of Baron Rio Branco, a man totally dedicated to his role.
-By reusing his own business card as a notepad, he shows not only a sense of urgency and pragmatism, but also the degree of personal involvement with the details of his diplomatic mission.
-It is a modest but powerful piece that brings us closer to the intense routine of one of the greatest statesmen in the history of Brazil.
+This small document reveals the human and practical side of the Baron of Rio Branco, a man entirely dedicated to his function.
+By reusing his own business card as a notepad, he shows not only a sense of urgency and pragmatism but also the degree of personal involvement with the details of his diplomatic mission.
+It is a modest yet powerful piece that brings us closer to the intense routine of one of Brazil's greatest statesmen.

 View full details